Ernest Townsend: The Derby Sketching Club

-Just as the Academy Schools had its elite band of artists—Munnings, Laura Knight, et al.—so did Derby on a lesser sca1e.
+Just as the Academy Schools had its elite band of artists—Munnings, Laura Knight, et al.—so did Derby on a lesser scale.
 Edwardian Derby had its own band of regional artists: Alfred John Keene (also noted for his fine early photography), S. H. Parkin, and Frank Gresley.
 These and a number of lesser known but competent artists met via the Derby Sketching Club, to which Townsend was immediately attracted.
 He was to remain a member of the club for the rest of his life and he found a patron in Alfred E. Goodey via the club.

 It was at the Sketching Club that he met Peter Campbell and his son Percy.
 Peter had moved from Stockton-on-Tees to work for the Bemrose Company as a commercial artist, although he later went freelance.
 Campbell produced much work for the Midland Railway.
 The friendship led to Ernest being invited to the Campbells' home on Havelock Road in Derby, which was then almost in the country.
 The three men shared an interest not only in art, but in amateur music.
 In this they were joined by Peter's daughter, Doris, who was an accomplished pianist to her father's violin and Townsend's baritone.
 Doris was also a member of the Sketching Club.
 Townsend married Doris Campbell on 30 December 1912 at St James' Church in Clapham.
 Townsend'd 1917 picture titled Summer Morning Interior has his wife as the main character.